 Your doctor may recommend you be alert for symptoms of gallstone complications, such as intensifying pain in your upper right abdomen.
 If gallstone signs and symptoms occur in the future, you can have treatment.
 But most people with gallstones that don't cause symptoms will never need treatment.

 Treatment for gallstones that cause signs and symptoms

 Special surgical tools and a tiny video camera are inserted through four incisions in your abdomen during laparoscopic cholecystectomy.
-The surgeon watches a monitor while guiding the tools to remove ...
+Your abdomen is inflated with carbon dioxide gas to give the ...